STS-2

 STS-2 was the second Space Shuttle mission conducted by NASA, and the second flight of the orbiter Columbia.
 The mission, crewed by Joe H. Engle and Richard H. Truly, launched on November 12, 1981, and landed two days later on November 14, 1981.
 STS-2 marked the first time that a crewed, reusable orbital vehicle returned to space.
 This mission tested the Shuttle Imaging Radar (SIR) as part of the OSTA-1 (Office of Space and Terrestrial Applications) payload, along with a wide range of other experiments including the Shuttle robotic arm, commonly known as Canadarm.

 Other experiments or tests included Shuttle Multispectral Infrared Radiometer, Feature Identification and Location Experiment, Measurement of Air Pollution from Satellites, Ocean Color Experiment, Night/Day optical Survey of Lightning, Heflex Bioengineering Test, and Aerodynamic Coefficient Identification Package (ACIP).
 One of the feats accomplished was various tests on the Orbital Maneuvring System (OMS) including starting and restarting the engines while in orbit and various adjustments to its orbit.
 The OMS tests also helped adjust the Shuttle's orbit for use of the radar.
 During the mission, President Reagan called the crew of STS-2 from Mission Control Center in Houston.

 In the early planning stages of the Space Shuttle program, STS-2 was intended to be a reboost mission for the aging Skylab space station.
 However, such a mission was impeded by delays with the Shuttle's development and the deteriorating orbit of Skylab.
 Skylab ultimately de-orbited on July 11, 1979, two years before the launch of STS-2.

 Crew

-Engle had been the original selection as Lunar Module Pilot for Apollo 17, but was bumped in favor of Harrison Schmitt when it became clear that the mission would be the last lunar landing.
-As a consequence, both Engle and Truly were rookies during STS-2 (Engle had flown the X-15 above 80 km and so had earned USAF astronaut wings, but was still considered a NASA rookie), constituting the first all-rookie crew since Skylab 4.
+Engle had been the original selection as Lunar Module Pilot for Apollo 17, but was bumped in favor of geologist Harrison Schmitt when it became clear that the mission would be the last lunar landing.
+As a consequence, both Engle and Truly were rookies during STS-2 (Engle had flown the X-15 above 80 km and so had earned USAF astronaut wings, but was still considered a NASA rookie), constituting the first all-rookie crew since Skylab 4, and the first and only all-rookie crew on the space shuttle.
 Engle was the last NASA rookie to command his first flight until Raja Chari in 2021 with SpaceX Crew-3.
 Engle and Truly had also served as one of the two Shuttle crews during the Approach and Landing Tests (ALT) program in 1977.

+Following STS-2, NASA required all shuttle commanders to have previous spaceflight experience.